pabloMaldoPortafolio/Pablo-s-Burger/README.md

 <h1>Pablo’s Burger Description and Demo</h1>

-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This is a tutorial about the basics of Oject Oriented Programming using Java.
 Before we start learning about Object Oriented Programming, let’s check what does the Pablo’s Burger code Does.

 <p>Project Description: We want to create an application for our fast food restaurant.
 Every meal order will have 3 items, a hamburger, a drink and a side item.
 This application let us select the type of burger and add as many toppings as we want and give us the total price of a burger with the price.
 We can also set the size of the drink and adjust the price.
 This is a simple application that let us explore properties of Object-Oriented Programming.</p>